 I was recently involved in a motorcycle accident.
 What kinds of damages may I be able to recover as a result of that accident?

-Motorcycle accidents are not always caused by a negligent rider.
-In some instances, the highways and roads you are travelling on could be considered dangerous.
+- Motorcycle accidents are not always caused by a negligent rider.
+In some instances, the highways and roads you are traveling on could be considered dangerous.
 Roads are required to be maintained and properly marked with signs.

 - Improper signs